freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Domain Controller` has been removed from :menuselection:`Services`.

+* The :ref:`Replication system <Replication Tasks>` has been redesigned and rebuilt.

 * iocage :ref:`template jails <Creating Template Jails>` can now be created from the |web-ui|.